mbjallow6/github-pages-with-jekyll/index.md

-# Welcome to my blog
+# This is my first github page

-I'm glad you are here.
-I plan to talk about ...
+I am learning to create webpages for my project on github.
+This is getting more interesting.